justvanrossum/fontgoggles/docs/index.md

 but if sources move or the project file moves, the source references in the project file become invalid._

-## Edit font with another application
+## Edit a font with another application

 If a font gets changed on-disk by another application, FontGoggles will reload it and show the updated version.
 For example, this happens, when